EntelectChallenge/2016-Bomberman/README.md

 For more information about the challenge see the [Challenge website](http://challenge.entelect.co.za/) .

+## TL;DR

+1. Download the release files
+2. Build your bot
+4. Submit
+5. Win

+## Project Structure

 In this project you will find everything you need to build and run a bot on your local machine.
 This project contains the following:

 1. Game Engine - The game engine is responsible for running matches between players.
 2. Sample Bots - Sample bots can be used a starting point for your bot.
 3. Reference Bot - The reference bot contains some AI logic that will play the game based on predefined rules.
 You can use this to play against your bot for testing purposes.
-4. Calibration Bots - Calibration bots are used to calibrate the game engine when running bots to determine the amount of time a player bot is allowed to make a desision before the game engine kills it.
+4. Calibration Bots - Calibration bots are used to calibrate the game engine when running bots to determine the amount of time a player bot is allowed to make a decision before the game engine kills it.
 5. Binaries - Binaries for the current version of the game.
-The binaries can be used to run the game without having to compile it youself.
+The binaries can be used to run the game without having to compile it your self.

 This project can be used to get a better understanding of the rules and to help debug your bot.